 Download Printable Info: WO Bentley Aero Engines Advance Information Sheet PDF

 The results of the wider research project will be disseminated through lectures to schools, colleges and clubs and displays in museums.
-An important part of the project is an attempt to re-create the drawings of an AR1, the one which is currently in the WOBMF museum, and to produce a working replica engine.

 We would like to hear from anyone who has any knowledge of the manufacturing organisations, squadrons, pilots, ground crew, Tank crews, maintenance staff and others who were impacted by WO's work.